querqy/querqy-opensearch/docs/opensearch_dev_documentation.md

     * Only the users having write permissions on the Querqy index, can add/configure/delete rules to the plugin.
     * For users not having the access, we straight away deny request with `403` error response.

+**LIMITATION**: The current implementation of the plugin follows OpenSearch FGAC over search indices.
+The Querqy Index needs FGAC permissions for editing and viewing rules.
+But, the plugin maintains a global cache across users, for processed rules.

 More discussion about the issue here: https://github.com/querqy/querqy-opensearch/issues/14

 ## 2. References: